jpquast/ICP-MS-data-explorer/README.md

-# icp_ms_data_explorer
+# ICP-MS data explorer

 A shiny app for the exploration of ICP-MS data.
 The app features tools for the exploration of calibration curve as well as for the analysis of samples.
+You can also explore the app [online](https://quast.shinyapps.io/icp_ms_data_explorer/)!

 ## Input